Rainiefeng/final-report/README.md

 You will also need to get a openweather API key and store it in a file in this directory called *key.txt*.

+For the test file, you can run like this:

+       pytest test.py

 ## Install